wagtail/rfcs/text/078-adopt-stimulus-js.md

 The aim of adopting a lightweight framework is to provide a consistent, predictable and extensible way to build interactive JavaScript UI elements.

-Wagtail needs a solid alternative to jQuery widgets, inline script tag usage, window globals and initialising JavaScript to DOM elements when added dynamically.
+Wagtail needs a solid alternative to jQuery widgets, inline script tag usage, window globals and initialising JavaScript to DOM elements (even when added dynamically).
 While enhancing the ability for Wagtail to move towards a platform that can be further extended and built upon by other developers.

 Stimulus is an evolution of what we are already doing in almost all JS interactivity written in the last few years.
 Setting up data attributes to attach JS interactivity.
 However, this is a more consistent approach without needing to 'init' things everywhere.
 The library also provides a simple way to do small scale reactivity (e.g. local state-driven changes) via changes to data attributes.